dleppik/EgTest/README.md

 # EgTest
-Write annotations to create unit tests and documentation in Java and other JVM languages
+Use annotations to create unit tests and documentation in Java

 ###### Definition
 e.g., _exempli gratia:_ for the sake of an example.

 Not to be confused with i.e., _id et_: it is.
 (A definition or exhaustive list.)

-##Why
+## Why

-Because unit tests should be the easiest way to test.
+Because unit tests should be the easiest way to test—even easier than a REPL.

 Because code, tests, and documentation belong together.